-For the three-month period ended March 31, 2013, NVR Mortgage Finance, Inc. ("NVRM") recorded a fair value adjustment to income of \$3,109.
-For the three-month period ended March 31, 2012, NVRM recorded a fair value adjustment to expense of \$450.
+For the three-months ended March 31, 2014 and 2013, NVR Mortgage Finance, Inc. ("NVRM") recorded a fair value adjustment to income of \$420 and \$3,109, respectively.
 Unrealized gains/losses from the change in the fair value measurements are included in earnings as a component of mortgage banking fees in the accompanying condensed consolidated statements of income.
 The fair value measurement will be impacted in the future by the change in the value of the servicing rights, interest rate movements, security price fluctuations, and the volume and product mix of the Company's closed loans and locked loan commitments.

-12. Debt
+13. Debt

-As of March 31, 2013, the Company had 3.95% Senior Notes due 2022 (the "Notes") outstanding with a principal balance of \$600,000.
-The Notes were issued at a discount to yield 3.97% and have been reflected net of the unamortized discount in the accompanying condensed consolidated balance sheet.
-The Notes mature on September 15, 2022 and bear interest at 3.95%, payable semi-annually in arrears on March 15 and September 15, which commenced on March 15, 2013.
+As of March 31, 2014, the Company had Senior Notes outstanding with a principal balance of \$600,000.
+The Senior Notes were issued at a discount to yield 3.97% and have been reflected net of the unamortized discount in the accompanying condensed consolidated balance sheet.
+The Senior Notes mature on September 15, 2022 and bear interest at 3.95%, payable semi-annually in arrears on March 15 and September 15, which commenced on March 15, 2013.

 NVRM provides for its mortgage origination and other operating activities using cash generated from operations, borrowings from its parent company, NVR, as well as a revolving mortgage repurchase agreement (the "Repurchase Agreement"), which is non-recourse to NVR.
 The Repurchase Agreement provides for loan purchases up to \$25,000, subject to certain sub-limits.
-The Repurchase Agreement expires on July 31, 2013.
-At March 31, 2013, there was no outstanding debt under the Repurchase Agreement.
+The Repurchase Agreement expires on July 30, 2014.
+At March 31, 2014, there was no outstanding debt under the Repurchase Agreement.
 Amounts outstanding under the Repurchase Agreement are collateralized by the Company's mortgage loans held for sale.
-As of March 31, 2013, there were no borrowing base limitations reducing the amount available for borrowings under the Repurchase Agreement.
+As of March 31, 2014, there were no borrowing base limitations reducing the amount available for borrowings under the Repurchase Agreement.

-13. Commitments and Contingencies
+14. Commitments and Contingencies